zhouwg/kantv/release/README.md

                      <li> online TV record and online TV transcription can work at the same time for the first time</li>
                      <li> save audio data to file when transcription was launched for further usage/scenario </li>
                      <li> rename kantv_anti_tamper to kantv_anti_remove_rename_this_file to avoid confusion or misunderstanding</li>
-                     <li> implmement AI English subtitle for English online TV by great whisper.cpp for the first time(NOT real "real-time" and bugfix is required)</li>
+                     <li> <a href="https://github.com/zhouwg/kantv/issues/64">implmement AI English subtitle for English online TV by great whisper.cpp </a>for the first time(NOT real "real-time" and bugfix is required)</li>
                  </ul>

 - v1.3.3 2024-03-18,